Environmental education, or “EE”, isn’t just kids stuff!

 These on-the-water programs, taught by Cathy Techtmann-UW Extension Environmental Outreach Specialist, explore the culture, ecology, and importance of Lake Superior’s freshwater estuaries and coastal wetlands.
 Click here to paddle over to the Paddle the Pearls webpage for more details.
-These programs are available for students age 12 and above.
-For more information or reservations, contact Cathy at 715.561.2695 or email@example.com
+Duration: 2.5 hours.
+Minimum age 12 years.
+For more information, program cost, and reservations, contact Cathy at 715.561.2695 or email@example.com

 We offer a wide variety of time tested EE curriculum and resources in our EE Toolkit.